 We know of some electricity and gas contracts with termination clauses that work in a similar way to an ex ante damage calculation.
 They have provisions for compensating the parties based on the (future) value lost as resulting from termination on the day of termination.
 In these circumstances, it would be impractical to wait until the contract would have reached its full term (which could potentially be many years later) to calculate the termination payments ex post.

 Depending on the case and legal framework, some damage may be more amenable to ex post calculation.
 This may be the case when the breach or infringement itself cannot be pinpointed to a single point in time, or is not clear at that point in time and only materialises later.

-Similarly, non-performance under a contract may continue over a lengthy period of time, but the duration of non-performance may not be known at the time at which it first occurs.
+Similarly, non-performance under a contract may continue for a lengthy period, but the duration of non-performance may not be known at the time it first occurs.
 In this case, it may be more practical to compare ex post the counterfactual of what should have happened with what actually did happen.

 We note a number of characteristics of using ex post information in damage calculations where it is legally appropriate.

 Use of ex post information does not always provide an unambiguous answer that removes all uncertainty associated with the damage calculation.
 For example, when there is a traded market for gas and electricity, should ‘actual’ prices be derived from prices for contracts for delivery in the next day, delivery in the next month or delivery in the next year?
 What time profile of deliveries should be applied following the breach if the contract provided for optionality over delivery volumes?